Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 When I add certain dimensions to my reports, the visual immediately returns "Couldn't load the data for this visual".
 Removing the dimension fixes the visual--what is happening?

-This is a known issue in the Microsoft Call Quality connector; any dimension that is exposed as a whole number will appear in Power BI as an 'aggregate' column, where Power BI will attempt a default summarize action (typically 'Sum').
-In some cases, this behavior will succeed at summing up the values even though the result isn't useful, since the 'sum' of a dimension like Second WiFi Channel is meaningless.
-In other cases, this summarize action will fail and cause errors in the visual.
+This is a known issue in the Microsoft Call Quality connector.
+Any dimension that's exposed as a whole number appears in Power BI as an "aggregate" column, where Power BI attempts a default summarize action (typically 'Sum').
+In some cases, this behavior succeeds at summing up the values even though the result isn't useful, since the "sum" of a dimension like Second WiFi Channel is meaningless.
+In other cases, this summarize action fails and causes errors in the visual.

-Because the Microsoft Call Quality connector for Power BI is less restricted than the browser app in terms of kinds of queries you can construct, you may occasionally encounter errors while building your queries.
+Because the Microsoft Call Quality connector for Power BI is less restricted than the browser app in terms of kinds of queries you can construct, you might occasionally encounter errors while building your queries.
 If you receive an error message of the type "CQDError.
-RunQuery – Query Execution Error", reference the list below with the ErrorType number provided in order to troubleshoot the possible issue with the query.
-The following are the most common Error Type codes you may encounter with the CQD Power BI Connector:
+RunQuery – Query Execution Error," reference the list below with the ErrorType number provided in order to troubleshoot the possible issue with the query.
+The following are the most common Error Type codes you might encounter with the CQD Power BI Connector:

 ErrorType 1 - Query Structure Error: A query structure error is typically caused by the Connector failing to build a properly formatted query.
 This happens most often when using unsupported functionality, as specified in the Limitations above.
 Double check that you aren't using any calculated columns or custom visuals for that query.